 Regression-based methods (STC, ML-NMR) fit an outcome regression model to the available individual patient data.
-Include the following:
+The following must be included:

 - Model fit and appropriateness of the chosen model. - Description of degree of covariate overlap between the studies included.